New Town, Tasmania

 New Town community

-Residents enjoy the luxury of a mere 8-minute drive to the city center, with even shorter travel times and within walking distance, to numerous schools, cafes, clubs and parks.
+Residents enjoy the luxury of a mere 8-minute drive to the city centre, with even shorter travel times and within walking distance of numerous schools, cafes, clubs and parks.

 Transport availability in New Town